German-Russian mezzo-soprano Sofia Vinnik,

 where she will sing the roles of Rosina in Rossini's

 Il barbiere di Siviglia and Asteria in Vivaldi's Bajazet at the Kammeroper Wien.
-At the Theater an der Wien, Sofia will sing both Myrtocle and Albine in Massenet's Thaïs.
+At the Theater an der Wien, Sofia will sing both Myrtale and Albine in Massenet's Thaïs.

 In 2018, Sofia was a finalist in the International Singing Competition for Baroque Opera Pietro Antonio Cesti in Innsbruck and also received the LOTTO Foundation’s Sponsorship Prize in the Bundeswettbewerb Gesang Competition 2018 in Berlin.
 She was also a finalist of the Louis Spohr Singing Competition 2018 in Kassel.